Shuyib/mentorship-workflow/README.md

 * [] Writing a blogpost & Teaching something

 # Project
 Which project do you want to do?
 2 projects max
 [] Phylogenetics of 16S rRNA of drug resistant microbes.
 [] Siamese CNN or LSTM (Deep learning) with scoring methods to compare sequences of interest.
 [] Cell explorer and adaptation of work to bioinformatics.
 [] Exploring human 16S rRNA replicating study with investigator methods.
-[] Kenya kombucha versus Oakland, California Kombucha.
+[] Kenya kombucha versus United States(Oakland, California) Kombucha.

 # Life compass
 This is basically what do you want to do, how can you sustain what you want to do and how can you foster a growth mindset.